kyle-matthews/multinational-retail-data-centralisation/README.md

 I tell 9/10 year olds all the time, learning isn't about remembering everything you encounter in life, it's about knowing what to do in order to find help when you are stuck.
 Research the topic, find a video that explains the skill, and most importantly, always keep on learning.
 (Apologies if that sounds a bit cheesey, but it's true!)

 Finally, I am very keen to transition from a primary school teacher.
 This project has made me realise that there's different challenges, but it's a good sense of challenge that doesn't have 31 children all competing for your attention at the same time!

+LAST MINUTE Edit: As I've been refactoring and going back through my code I've actually realised how much I have learned while doing this project.
+It wasn't simply a case of learn it all and apply it, it was very much a case of learning 'on the job',

 ### 6. License Information